elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/the-script-tag.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> We can use the script tag to insert
-      JS into HTML or import scripts from external sources.
+      <strong>Interview Response:</strong> We can use the script tag to insert JS into HTML or import scripts from external sources.
     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> The script tag is used for inserting
-      JavaScript anywhere into an HTML document.
-The script tag can also be used to import scripts from external file sources using the source attribute.
+      <strong>Technical Response:</strong> JavaScript may be included practically anywhere in an HTML page using the script tag.
+The script tag gets used to import scripts from external file sources.
     </div>
     <div>
     <br />